Hannah Höch: Biography

 Hannah Höch was born Anna Therese Johanne Höch in Gotha, Germany.
 Although she attended school, domesticity took precedence in the Höch household.
 In 1904, Höch was taken out of the Höhere Töchterschule in Gotha to care for her youngest sibling, Marianne.
 In 1912 she began classes at the college of Applied Arts in Berlin under the guidance of glass designer Harold Bergen.
 She chose the curriculum in glass design and graphic arts, rather than fine arts, to please her father.

 In 1914, at the start of World War I, she left the school and returned home to Gotha to work with the Red Cross.
 In 1915 she returned to Berlin, where she entered the graphics class of Emil Orlik at the National Institute of the Museum of Arts and Crafts.
-Also in 1915, Höch began an intimate relationship with Raoul Hausmann, a member of the Berlin Dada movement.
+Also in 1915, Höch began an intimate relationship with Raoul Hausmann, a later activist of the Berlin Dada movement.
 Höch's involvement with the Berlin Dadaists began in earnest in 1917.
-Höch, as the only woman among the Berlin group, was singled out for her self-sufficiency, masculine presentation, and bisexuality, as she consistently addressed themes of the "New Woman" free to vote, free to enjoy sexual encounters and begin them, and free financially.
+Höch, as the only woman among the Berlin group, was singled out for her self-sufficiency, masculine presentation, and bisexuality, as she consistently addressed themes of the "New Woman" who was free to vote, to begin and enjoy sexual encounters and to seek financial independence.

 From 1916 to 1926, she worked in the handicrafts department for the publisher Ullstein Verlag, designing dress, embroidery, lace, and handiwork designs for Die Dame (The Lady) and Die Praktische Berlinerin (The Practical Berlin Woman).
 The influence of this early work and training can be seen in a number of her collages made in the late 1910s and early- to mid-1920s in which she incorporated sewing patterns and needlework designs.
 From 1926 to 1929 she lived and worked in the Netherlands.
 Höch formed many influential friendships and professional relationships over the years with individuals such as Kurt Schwitters, Nelly van Doesburg, Theo van Doesburg, Sonia Delaunay, László Moholy-Nagy, and Piet Mondrian, among others.
 Höch, along with Hausmann, was one of the first pioneers of the art form that would come to be known as photomontage.